-All implementations MUST support the "i;octet" comparator (simply compares octets) and the "i;ascii-casemap" comparator (which treats uppercase and lowercase characters in the ASCII subset of UTF-8 as the same).
+All implementations MUST support the "i;octet" comparator (simply compares octets) and the "i;ascii-casemap" comparator (which treats uppercase and lowercase characters in the US-ASCII subset of UTF-8 as the same).
 If left unspecified, the default is "i;ascii-casemap".

 Some comparators may not be usable with substring matches; that is, they may only work with ":is".
-It is an error to try and use a comparator with ":matches" or ":contains" that is not compatible with would discard any message with subjects like "You can MAKE MONEY FAST", but not "You can Make Money Fast", since the comparator used is case-sensitive.
+It is an error to try to use a comparator with ":matches" or ":contains" that is not compatible with it.